 Limited - liability company (sp. z o.o.)
-Joint-stock company (SA) Purpose To carry out business activities for any purpose, as provided for by law To carry out business and non- business activities Number of founders (Polish or foreign) At least one person (but if the founder is a limited-liability company, that shareholder must have more than one shareholder) At least one person (but if the founder is a limited-liability company, that shareholder must have more than one shareholder) Method of establishment Simpler: signing the articles of association in the form of a notarial deed, or filling out online form + registering the company in court More complicated: signing the articles of association + signing the notarial deed on subscription for shares (if the share capital is to be collected via public offering, th approval of the Polish Financia Supervision Authority is required) + registration in cour Operating restrictions Restricted operations (not allowed to conduct business in areas such as banking or insurance or running a stock exchange) Unrestricted Minimum share capital PLN 5,000 PLN 100,000
+Joint - stock company (SA) Simple stock company (PSA) Purpose To carry out business activities for any lawful purpose To carry out business and non-business activity To carry out any lawful activity Number of founders (Polish or foreign) At least one person (but if the sole founder is a limited-liability company the founder must have more than one shareholder) At least one person (but if the sole founder is a limited-liability company the founder must have more than one shareholder) At least one person (but if the sole founder is a limited-liability company the founder must have more than one shareholder) Method of establishment Simpler: signing the articles of association in the form of a notarial deed, or filling out online form + registering the company in court More complicated: signing the articles of association+ signing the notarial deed on subscription for shares (if the share capital is to be collected via public offering, approval of the Polish Financial Supervision Authority is required) + registration in court Simpler: signing the articles of association in the form of a notarial deed, or filling out online form + registering the company in court Operating restrictions Restricted operations (not allowed to conduct business in areas such as banking or insurance) Unrestricted Restricted operations (not allowed to conduct business in areas such as banking or insurance) Minimum share capital PLN 5,000 PLN 100,000 PLN 1 (not specified in the company's articles of association) Shares The initial capital may be divided into shares of equal or unequal value; preference shares entitle their holder to additional dividends or voting rights Share capital is divided into shares of equal nominal value; types of shares: registered shares, bearer shares, preference shares, in-kind contribution shares, cash shares, silent shares or syndicated shares Shares have no nominal value, do not form part of the share capital, and are indivisible Minimum nominal value of shares PLN 50 PLN 0.01 Not specified